 When it comes to the law, many people use similar terms interchangeably.
 It’s understandable: there is certainly a lot of jargon and legalese to sort through!
 But it is important to know the difference if you are considering pursuing a case.
-Knowledge is power, and we’re here to arm you with the information you need.
+Knowledge is power, and the personal injury attorney team at LaBovick Law Group is here to arm you with the information you need.
 So what is considered a personal injury and what is considered a bodily injury?

 In a personal injury case, you seek compensation as a result of an accident (e.g., trip fall), social wrong (e.g., defamation), or on behalf of a deceased family member’s estate.
 There are a variety of factors to consider when pursuing a personal injury claim, including:

 - Statute of Limitations.
 This is the window of time in which you have to file a personal injury claim.
 In Florida, you have four years, typically from the date of the accident or incident, to file your lawsuit.
 If you do not file within this period, you will likely lose the ability to fight for compensation – unless you meet certain exceptions (e.g., you were incapacitated at the time of the accident/incident).

 - Negligence.
 In personal injury law, injuries may not be intentional; rather they are caused by the negligent or careless actions of the other party.
 You must prove they owed you a duty of care, that they failed to meet that duty of care, that your injuries were directly caused by that party, and that damages resulted.